BMW i3 (2013-2022) boot space & seating

 It's also very easy to find yourself trapped between the open front and rear door if you're in a tight parking spot trying to access a child seat.
 Storage around the interior is decent, though, with cupholders front and rear, plus a cubby under the centre armrest and a glovebox with a lid.

 The boot space in the rear of the i3 is fairly compact at just 260 litres, but it’s easy to load as there's no sill, and you can fold the split rear bench to access 1,100 litres if you're not carrying rear passengers.
 There’s no engine in front; lifting the bonnet reveals a storage tray where you can keep the charging cable.

 - 1VerdictThe BMW i3 was one of the first electric cars to make everyday drivers sit up and take notice, with its cool styling, decent handling and useful range

 - 2Range, battery & chargingA battery upgrade that arrived in 2019 gave the BMW i3 longer legs, with a real-world range of around 160 miles

 - 3Running costs & insuranceWhen new, the BMW i3 was pricier to buy than some less premium rivals, but day-to-day running costs are as low as for any EV

 - 4Performance, motor & driveGreat handling and nippy acceleration make the BMW i3 one of the best electric cars to drive, although ride comfort is particularly firm in the i3s

 - 5Interior, dashboard & comfortIt’s spacious for four people, but the BMW i3's suspension makes things a little too bumpy on typical UK road surfaces

-- 6Practicality & boot space - currently readingCompact exterior dimensions belie the BMW i3’s roomy interior, but it only has seats for four
+- 6Boot space, seating & practicality - currently readingCompact exterior dimensions belie the BMW i3’s roomy interior, but it only has seats for four

 - 7Reliability & safety ratingCrash safety is good for occupants, and BMW ranks well for reliability in customer surveys